regisfrias/dear-gen-book/source/ch05-alphabet/helsinki.rst

     letters = new CreateLetters(lineHeight, em);
   }

-within ``setup()``, and finally we draw the letters to the screen:
+within ``setup()``.
+And finally we draw the letters to the screen:

 .. code:: java

   letters.returnLetters();

-Since this is a fictional alphabet, I decided to map each letter to an actual letter from a real alphabet.
+This is a fictional alphabet, but I decided to map each letter to an actual letter from a real alphabet.
 You can use whichever writing symbols you like for this, and you can have as many as you want (these can be changed by the user with a keyboard shortcut).
 My version has the English and Finnish alphabets with and without numbers.
 This is done the following way:

 .. code:: java

-  // Set which alphabet to use
+  // Set initial alphabet
   int alphabetIndex = 3;

   String[] alphabetsList = {